-For Medicaid, the statewide vendor authorizes admissions and conducts concurrent utilization reviews.
-The case manager/provider must provide the authorization form to the residential facility for submission for payment to the appropriate Medicaid fiscal agent.
+For both Medicaid and NCHC, the statewide vendor authorizes admissions and conducts concurrent utilization reviews.
+The case manager/provider must provide the authorization form to the residential facility for submission for payment to the appropriate Medicaid or NCHC fiscal agent.